ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

                 topsortHelperDFS(graph, e.end, sortedVertices, visited)
             sortedVertices.push(v)  // postVisit

-If we use this algorithm starting at vertex J1 in @fig:GraphToposort and visit adjacent neighbors in alphabetic order, the vertices of the graph are pushed to the stack in the order J7, J5, J4, J6, J2, J3, J1.
+If we use this algorithm starting at vertex J1 in @fig:GraphToposort and visit adjacent neighbours in alphabetic order, the vertices of the graph are pushed to the stack in the order J7, J5, J4, J6, J2, J3, J1.
 If we now pop them one by one we get the topological sort J1, J3, J2, J6, J4, J5, J7.

 ::: dsvis